Self-Archiving: Options for First and Secondary Publications

 Naturally, you can also use the option of first publication in Open Access for entire books.

 The secondary publication can take place simultaneously or subsequently to the first publication (for example as a preprint or postprint to a scientific article, but also as a monograph, research report, or conference paper).
 In the secondary publication, publications are often first available after an embargo period, depending on the Open Access policy of the publisher or the journal.

 Regarding the conditions for self-archiving, two points are decisive:

 - The version of the paper that is permitted to be published and

 - the time when a publication is permitted.

-Most publisher allow works to be made available parallel in institutional or subject-specific repositories.
+Most publishers allow works to be made available parallel in institutional or subject-specific repositories.
 Often the final author’s version after the Peer Review (accepted manuscript) or the final version published by the publisher is used.